kyma-project/lifecycle-manager/samples/template-operator/README.md

 ## Structure

-The template operator contains base scaffolding that is prepared to build a Kyma Module from the various commands in `Makefile`:
+The template operator contains base scaffolding that is prepared to build a Kyma Module from the various commands in `Makefile`.

 ```
 Usage: